 It is not the competition, but the sporting partnership that always makes diving an experience.

 Divers enjoy the buddy system and the togetherness among them.
 Because even if divers have completely different goals in life above water, underwater they all have to cope with the same conditions, the same demands on technique, and also with their skills and abilities.
 This welds the group together.

 In winter, when lakes are frozen over, many recreational divers take the opportunity to dive under the closed ice cover.
 However, ice diving is not without danger, because the water temperatures are icy and this can have an impact on the diver, but also on his equipment.

 In order to be able to react quickly, ice divers are secured with a guideline at the entry opening.

-Diving in caves that are completely or only partially filled with water is a very special attraction for many divers, even though this type of recreational diving is associated with some dangers.
+Diving in caves that are completely or only partially filled with water is a very special attraction for many divers, even though this type of diving is associated with some dangers.

 The cave diver must realize that the world in a cave is narrow and dark.
 In addition, in dangerous situations, there is hardly any possibility to surface quickly.
 Cave diving requires a lot of self-control, good technical equipment, a large supply of breathing air, and always a guideline in case of emergency.

 Underwater photography and videography